Gerringong

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Gerringong has an income level above the national average, according to latest Australian Taxation Office data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Gerringong is $47,201, with the average income standing at $73,079.
-These figures compare to those of Rest of NSW, which are $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest the median income would be approximately $51,383 and the average income around $79,554 by September 2025.
-According to figures from the 2021 Census, incomes in Gerringong cluster around the 54th percentile nationally for household, family, and personal incomes.
-The income distribution shows that the $1,500 - $2,999 bracket dominates, with 29.4% of residents (1,218 people) falling into this category, similar to the broader area where 29.9% occupy this bracket.
-After housing expenses, 85.8% of income remains for other expenses.
-The suburb's SEIFA income ranking places it in the 7th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Gerringong had a median income among taxpayers of $47,201 and an average income of $73,079.
+This is above the national averages of $52,390 and $65,215 for Rest of NSW respectively.
+Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated median income would be approximately $51,383 and average income would be around $79,554 as of September 2025.
+Census data indicates that household, family, and personal incomes in Gerringong are at the 54th percentile nationally.
+Income distribution shows that the $1,500 - $2,999 bracket is dominant with 29.4% of residents (1,218 people), similar to regional levels where 29.9% fall into this bracket.
+After housing costs, 85.8% of income remains for other expenses.
+Gerringong's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income